 Who committed Japan’s candy crimes?
 We may never know.
 The perpetrators still haven’t been found—even after 125,000 investigations by Japanese police.

 If you’re looking for something to fear on All Hallows’ Eve, you might want to look away from the treat bag and toward the nearest car.
 Halloween night can be deadly due to DUIs and pedestrian accidents.
-According to the National Highway Traffic Safety Administration, 43 percent of all Halloween fatalities between 2011 and 2013 involved a drunk driver.
+According to the National Highway Traffic Safety Administration, 45 percent of all Halloween fatalities between 2011 and 2015 involved a drunk driver, and in 2020, 56 people were killed on Halloween night in drunk driving crashes alone.